ejhusom/FYS-STK4155-project-3/README.md

 ### Running boosting analysis

-The usage of the script `Boosting.py` is done via command line arguments, and requires som additional information.
+The usage of the script `Boosting.py` is done via command line arguments, and requires some additional information.
 The script is executed by running

 ```sh
 python Boosting.py [case] [method] [n_estimators] [learning_rate] [max_depth]